 Usually, I am so behind with my seasonal DIYs and projects, BUT I’ve already gotten two spring projects done.
 Woo hoo!
-These two projects are sharing a blog post because they are so easy to make!
-Neither of them require fancy tools or skills.
+These two projects are sharing a post because they are so easy to make.
+Neither of them requires fancy tools or skills.
 They’re so easy your kids could do it!
 Elia was close by watching me, but she was more interested in doing other things while I was distracted.
-Sneaky girl….
+Sneaky girl.

-Starting with the wreath, I found lots of inspiration from Pinterest of course!
-I wanted a natural looking wreath with some green.
+Starting with the wreath, I found lots of inspiration from Pinterest, of course.
+I wanted a natural-looking wreath with some green.
 Nothing too flashy or colorful.
-The grapvine wreath is the perfect base.
+The grapevine wreath is the perfect base.
 It is from Hobby Lobby, or here’s one from Amazon.
 After their coupon at Hobby Lobby, it cost me only $5 for the wreath.
 Then, I got three different kinds of moss from Dollar Tree.
 Just one pack of each was enough.
 It goes a long way.
-The egg shells are from my kitchen.
-Haha.
+The eggshells are from my kitchen.
 Here’s a quick step-by-step.
-It’s so easy I promise!

 Disclosure: Some of the links in this post are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 To complete this space in my living room, I wanted to add some more subtle springiness.
 I had more leftover fabric scraps that matched the wreath’s bow, so I thought a bunny would be fun.
-This poor bunny is in for it.
-I’m sure he’ll be drug all around the house by Elia.
-Haha.
-I do have a sewing machine, but this is a no sew project.
-All you need are scissors and glue!
+Since this is a no-sew project, all you need are scissors and glue.

 First, I drew a bunny onto the fabric with an orange crayon.
 Not the best color to sketch with, but it was what my tiny helper handed me.